But that’s not what he finds when he looks outside.

 “Eric called, so I already talked to him.
 I didn’t rub it in.”

 I told him about my conversation with Beth.
-Adam thought a trip to Davis over the Thanksgiving holiday would be excellent.
+Adam had been thinking about it and agrees that a trip to Davis over the Thanksgiving holiday would be excellent.

 “We’ll be staying at their house, right?”

 “Yes, we will.
 You’ll meet your aunt Beth and uncle Sean and your cousin Candace.
-And you’ll see your other cousin, Eric, too.”
+And you’ll see your other cousin, Eric, again.”

 “You won’t see John.
 His family is visiting relatives in Seattle for Thanksgiving.”